-The space under bathroom and kitchen sinks is notorious for being cramped and crowded.
+The space under the bathroom and kitchen sinks is notorious for being cramped and crowded.
 However, it doesn’t have to be that way — indeed, there are many possible storage solutions that can make that space appear neater.
 Consider implementing a few of these ideas for a more organized under-sink area.
 Some solutions can be used in conjunction with one another, providing even more additional storage space.

-Storage Drawers and Shelves
+Storage drawers and shelves

 Adding in clear (perhaps acrylic) drawers and shelves add dimension and extra storage.
 To ensure things stay sorted properly, label drawers with what they will contain.
 For instance, in the bathroom, drawers could hold medicines, bandages, and toothbrushes.
 A variety of sizes of shelves let you sort items by size, so that smaller items do not take up too much valuable space.
 Different materials are appropriate for different situations; in a small cabinet, opaque plastic drawers and shelves might work fine.
 In a larger space, though, wire or clear plastic organizers allow one to see what is behind them, which may be more ideal since there might be items stored further back in the cabinet.